 - For true anonymity, consider Tor Browser + VPN + OS-level measures (Tails OS, etc.)

 A VPN is a privacy enhancement tool, not an anonymity tool.
-This distinction matters.
+This distinction matters — and confusing the two is how people end up disappointed with any VPN service.

 Wrapping Up